EffectOrientedProgramming/EOPCode/README.md

 > runMain (filename)
 ```

-To run a program in a package, use the format **runMain packagename.mainName**.
 For example, to run `helloWorld`, the main function of the HelloWorld object located in
 the directory `Examples`, input the following to the sbt shell: